shadeed/rtl-styling/posts/rtl-styling.md

 By having this, the direction of `text-align` will be based on the page.
 [Demo](https://codepen.io/shadeed/pen/fb4e2f89ca23ab53f8b37112f027c85b?editors=1100)

 To make it easy to see the difference between `start` and `end`, I’ve made the mockup below.
-The `start` value is equal to left in LTR, and `end` is equal to right in RTL.
+The `start` value is equal to left in LTR, and `start` is equal to right in RTL.
 The same applies for `end` as well.

 ![](../../img/start-end.png)